printers-for-people/ACEResearch/PROTOCOL.md

 - id: The message number
 - method: A string identifying the method
-- params: Dictionary of method-specific parameters
+- params: Dictionary of method-specific parameters, omit if empty

 Each response is sent from the ACE containing the following JSON data: